Last Updated on January 24, 2022 by Corinne Schmitt

 This Air Fryer Bang Bang Shrimp with a creamy spicy chili sauce makes a crowd-pleasing appetizer or a delicious meal.

 Bang Bang Shrimp is the most popular item at Bonefish Grill and for good reason!
-Crispy, flavorful shrimp kicked up a notch with a sensational sauce — these bite-sized morsels are perfection.
+Crispy, golden brown, flavorful shrimp kicked up a notch with a sensational sauce — these bite-sized morsels are perfection.

-The authentic Bonefish Grill version contains 780 calories and 61 grams of fat.
+The authentic Bonefish Grill version of this shrimp appetizer contains 780 calories and 61 grams of fat.
 The most troublesome nutrition stat from this dish is that it contains 11 grams of saturated fat.

 By making Bang Bang Shrimp in an air fryer, we can slash several dozen calories and reduce the saturated fat substantially.